acticloud/tpch-scripts/README.md

 1. deviation of this exec. time from its base exec. time
 1. percentage of the deviation of compared to its base exec. time
 1. performance status: 0 - normality, 1 - degradation

+Note that if the script failed to (re)set the performance alert, it will print the error message on a separate line preceding the execution information of this query.

 **Example usage:**